Joseph-DelGiorgio/UniCoinsV3/README.md

 UniCoins V3 is a decentralized collaboration platform for volunteers and non-profit organizations built on the Ethereum blockchain.

+Please see this link to the official white paper: https://drive.google.com/file/d/1WkU88DrVSfqBrYiXl7EFOqywc2TP4UJj/view?usp=sharing

-It enables volunteers to earn rewards by completing tasks and contributing to projects, and allows organizations to propose and manage projects.
+The platform enables volunteers to earn rewards by completing tasks and contributing to projects, and allows organizations to propose and manage projects.

 Features: